HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 !!! note
     If a collection is moved to another collection, permissions and access restrictions of the collection and its contents align with the permissions of the destination location.
 If the collection is moved to the root level, the permissions align with the source permissions.

-1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **More** menu of a collection and click **Move**.
+1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **More actions** menu of a collection and click **Move**.

     ![Move collection option](../../../../images/Move_collection_option.png)